Mapping toric varieties into low dimensional spaces: Upper bounds on the size of separating sets

-\begin{eg}[Veronese varieties] We consider a Veronese variety which is the image of the closed embedding $ \PP^{n_1-1} \hookrightarrow \PP^N$ given by the line bundle $\mcal{O}(a_1)$ and we suppose that $a_1$ is not 1 or a power of $\chara \kk$.
+\begin{eg}[Veronese varieties] We consider a Veronese variety that is the image of the closed embedding $ \PP^{n_1-1} \hookrightarrow \PP^N$ given by the line bundle $\mcal{O}(a_1)$ and we suppose that $a_1$ is not 1 or a power of $\chara \kk$.
+By Lemma \ref{lem-nonmodSV}, it is enough to consider the nonmodular case.
 As discussed in Section \ref{section-SV}, its ring of homogeneous coordinates is equal to the ring of invariants of the cyclotomic group $\mu_{a_1}$ acting diagonally.
 The secant variety of this Veronese variety has dimension $2(n-1)$ when $d=2$ and $2(n-1)+1$ otherwise (classical).
 Hence Corollary \ref{cor-upperbound} implies that the minimal size of a separating set for the affine cone is at most $2n-1$ when $d=2$ and $2n$, otherwise.
 On the other hand, for all $d$, one can construct a separating set of size $2n-1$ (see \cite[Proposition 5.2.2]{ed:si}) and this is the minimal size of a separating set (follows from \cite[Theorem 3.4]{ed-jj:silc}).
-Note that the invariants forming this separating set are linear combinations of monomials from the minimal generating set given above, that is, they come from a (non-generic) linear projection of the Veronese variety.
-It follows that for $d>2$, the set of points belonging to secant lines does not fill out the secant variety (this is already well known).\done \end{eg}
+Note that the invariants forming this separating set are linear combinations of monomials from the minimal generating set given above, that is, they come from a (nongeneric) linear projection of the Veronese variety.\done \end{eg}

+\begin{prop} [Upper bounds on the size of separating sets for the affine cone over Segre-Veroneses] We consider the Segre-Veronese variety which is the image of the closed embedding $\prod_{i=1}^r \PP^{n_i-1} \hookrightarrow \PP^N$ given by the line bundle $\mcal{O}(a_1,\dots,a_r)$.
+Then the minimal size of a separating set for the affine cone is bounded above by \begin{enumerate} \item $2n_1-1$, if $r=1$; \item $2(n_1+n_2)-4$, if $r=2$ and $a_1,a_2$ are either 1 or a power of $\chara\kk$. \item $2\sum_{i=1}^r n_i - 2r +2$, in all other cases. \end{enumerate} \end{prop} \begin{proof} Case \ref{prop-secantBoundVero} follows from the construction in \cite[Proposition 5.2.2]{ed:si}.
+In case~(\ref{prop-secantBound2}), we may assume that $(a_1,a_2)=(1,1)$ by Lemma \ref{lem-nonmodSV}.
+Then the secant variety is the space of rank 3 matrices, which has the dimension indicated.
+In general, and hence in case~(\ref{prop-secantBound3}), the dimension of the secant variety is bounded above by $2(\sum (n_i-1))+1$. \end{proof}